caprica/vlcj-lwjglx-awt-demo/README.md

 This basically enables adding an OpenGL media player to an AWT component, making use of layouts and other normal Java UI components.

-The demo does not pretend to use best practices or idioms for OpenGL, it is rather a minimal proof-on-concept to show how the integration could work.
+The demo does not pretend to use best practices or idioms for OpenGL, it is rather a minimal proof-of-concept to show how the integration could work.